Key definitions

 ---|---|

-Annotation | An instance of a Feature.
-Annotations can be imported as ground truth, model predictions, or can be created in the Labelbox Editor.
+Annotation | A human-made or computer-generated label on an asset.
+Annotations can be imported (as ground truth or pre-labels) or they can be created manually in the Labelbox editor.
 Annotations are categorized as Objects (e.g. bounding box, polygon, etc) or Classifications (e.g. radio, checklist, etc). |

-Attachments | Supplementary information you can attach to an asset that provides contextual information used as an aid during labeling.
-Add attachments |
+Attachments | Supplementary information you can attach to an asset in order to provide contextual information for your labeling team.
+Attachments appear on a separate side panel Add attachments |

 Asset | A single cloud-hosted file to be labeled (e.g., an image, a video, or a text file). |

-Batches/batch mode | A method for sending individual Data Rows to a Project for labeling.
-This is an alternative to attaching a Dataset to a project. |
+Batches/batch mode | A method for selecting data rows from Catalog and sending them to a labeling project.
+Sending batches of data rows to a labeling project is an alternative to attaching an entire dataset to a project. |

-Boost | Boost is a service that Labelbox offers to help enterprises scale up their AI/ML operations.
-Includes a variety of professional services and software assistance. |
+Boost | Boost is a service that helps enterprise customers scale up their AI/ML operations.
+Boost includes a variety of professional services and software assistance, including a labeling workforce. |

 Data row | The container that houses all of the following information for a single Asset: - URL to your cloud-hosted file - Metadata - Media attributes (e.g., data type, size, etc.) - Attachments (files that provide context for your labelers) |